Six Different Types of Charts

 Heikin-Ashi is Japanese & means average bar.

-Heikin Ashi charts are used because it is easier to identify trends using Heikin Ashi Charts
+Heikin Ashi charts are used because it's easier to identify trends using Heiken Ashi Charts

-Heikin-Ashi charts look like candles but are calculated using a different technique.
+Heikin-Ashi charts look like candlesticks but are calculated using a different method.

 Heiken Ashi candle-stick price points are calculated as follows:

-Opening Price - Opening price is calculated as a average of the opening & closing price of the prior candlestick
+Opening Price - Opening price is calculated as a average of the opening and closing price of the prior candle

-High Price - the high price of Heikin Ashi candle is chosen from one of the following data points of the previous candlestick - high, opening price and closing price - depending on which has the highest value
+High Price - the high price of Heikin Ashi candlestick is selected from one of the following data points of the previous candle - high, opening price and closing price - depending on which one has the highest value.

-Low Price - the low price of Heikin Ashi candle is chosen from one of the following data points of the previous candlestick - low, opening price & closing price - depending on which has the lowest value
+Low Price - the low price of Heikin Ashi candle is selected from one of the following data points of the previous candle - low, opening price & closing price - depending on which one has the lowest value.

-Closing Price - Closing price is calculated as the average mean of opening price, high price, low price and closing price of the prior candle
+Closing Price - The Closing price is calculated as the mean average of the opening price, high price, low price and closing price of the prior candlestick

-Heikin Ashi charts generate signals that are slower as when compared to ##2candlesticks charts ++1and this is because of the technique of calculation used to plot the Heikin Ashi charts.
+Heikin Ashi charts generate signals that are slower as when compared to candles charts and this is because of the technique of calculation used to plot the Heiken Ashi charts.

 The slower signals generated by Heikin Ashi charts can be used to trade more volatile prices because this Heikin Ashi charts delays in reacting to prices will help prevent traders from trading gold whipsaw signals.